 I like nothing more than getting my head around complex, complicated systems and then explaining and simplifying them – whether that’s consumer behaviour in a particular market, the nuts and bolts of a commercial model, or the technology that powers a business.
 I love figuring out how businesses can understand and adapt to a rapidly changing world of ever-tougher competition and ever-more demanding consumers.

 I’m currently Chief Strategist at Big Fish, a design, branding, and marketing consultancy based in London.
 I help our clients – people like Yeo Valley, Dorset Cereals, Belvoir Fruit Farms, and Tyrrells Crisps – with their commercial and marketing strategies, I plan and facilitate qualitative and quantitative consumer research, and I generally try to bring instinct, insight, and inspiration to the creative process.

 But I particularly love working with direct businesses.
 I love their direct connection to consumers, I love their ability to make data-driven decisions, and I love their ability to execute things and see the results immediately.
 I’ve worked with direct businesses like Sofa.com, Freddie’s Flowers, Yellow Zebra Safaris, and Pai skincare, among many others, on everything from consumer profiling to UX, from data analysis to hiring development teams.

-Before I got back into techie pursuits, in 2010, I worked as a journalist and lived for a time in Bosnia where I reported on war crimes trials at the Court of Bosnia and Herzegovina.
-I'm still a fully signed-up Balkanophile, and follow the region's news whenever I can.
+Before I got into my current line of work, in 2010, I worked as a journalist and lived for a time in Bosnia where I reported on war crimes trials at the Court of Bosnia and Herzegovina.
+I’m still a fully signed-up Balkanophile, and follow the region’s news whenever I can.

 Ceasing to work as a journalist hasn’t diminished my love for writing, as I assume you can see from this blog.
 Some of the most popular entries here have been: